rizumu/bootmachine/docs/background.rst

 The bootmachine reads the settings file and checks for servers that are not yet booted.
-It will then boot each new server, with its defined distro and size, and next install the configuration management tool of your choice.
+It will then boot each new server, with its defined distro and size, and next bootstrap the configuration management tool of your choice.

 .. note::